hashicorp/terraform-provider-azurerm/website/docs/r/application_load_balancer_association.html.markdown

 ---
 subcategory: "Service Networking"
 layout: "azurerm"
-page_title: "Azure Resource Manager: azurerm_application_load_balancer_association"
+page_title: "Azure Resource Manager: azurerm_application_load_balancer_subnet_association"
 description: |-
-  Manages an Application Gateway for Containers Association.
+  Manages an association between an Application Gateway for Containers and a Subnet.
 ---

-# azurerm_application_load_balancer_association
+# azurerm_application_load_balancer_subnet_association

-Manages an Application Gateway for Containers Association.
+Manages an association between an Application Gateway for Containers and a Subnet.

 ## Example Usage